suhlig/cf-101-for-k8s-users/src/index.markdown

 `cf bind-service*`

 <aside class="notes">
-* Only if you connect to a database
+* Only if you connect to a database, on first deploy
 </aside>

 # Update an existing app in K8s